redruin1/factorio-draftsman/docs/source/quickstart.rst

 a component is critical, can be hard to catch.
 Wouldn't it be better to be notified of such a mistake without necessarily affecting program function?

-As a result, in addtion to attempting to be *"Factorio-safe"*, Draftsman also attempts to be *"Factorio-correct"*: If some component or attribute does not break the importing/exporting process, but either doesn't make sense or fails to achieve the desired effect, a warning is raised:
+As a result, in addition to attempting to be *"Factorio-safe"*, Draftsman also attempts to be *"Factorio-correct"*: If some component or attribute does not break the importing/exporting process, but either doesn't make sense or fails to achieve the desired effect, a warning is raised: